sanleon2112/sanleon2112/README.md

 *<h3>About me ?
 Well...</h3>*

-*Full Stack Developer graduated from Soy Henry academy, with studies in Computer Engineering and self-taught, with a strong preference in Back End development; I believe that I have everything that is required to develop solutions optimally, while communicating in a clear, simple and efficient way.*
+*● I learned about programming at the engineering university in 2017, they taught me how to apply mathematics through of code and I loved it!*

-*● I learned about programming at the engineering university in 2017, where they taught me how to apply mathematics through code, and I loved it!
-Since then, I've been learning and programming on my own.
-In 2023, I decided to dedicate my professional future entirely to web development, so I studied at Soy Henry academy, obtaining a certificate to support me in my job search.*
+*● Since then, I've been learning and programming on my own.
+In 2023, I decided to obtain a certificate to kickstart my job search.
+I studied at the Soy Henry academy, graduated as a Full Stack Developer..*

 *● Currently, I'm on the lookout for opportunities as a Full Stack Developer, or even better, as a Backend Developer!*